ntn888/ntn888.github.io/content/blog/selfhosted-wireguard-tunnel.md

 ## The server

 In our case we'll be running the wireguard server via docker as well.
 This may take up extra resources than running in bare metal, but I'm used to docker so much.
+In the example we will be forwarding port `5000`.

 Here's the docker-compose.yml file: